 The Anthropocene, the proposed human geological epoch, heralds mass extinction and loss of biodiversity.
 But with synthetic biology, we could end up in a state with even more species than before.
 In a future where parts (or all) of nature has been designed by humans, what would biodiversity mean?
 Could human-designed plants even be considered nature?

 Audible Flora has been designed with good intent: to improve the environment and reduce pollution.
 But with the power to quickly change organisms, there is a risk that sensitive ecosystems that have taken thousands of years to develop are disrupted.

 When do we classify a species as invasive, when plants created in laboratories are not native to any location?
 What is the moral difference between natural adaptation and human design?

 Imagine a future where corporations and governments control what species that exist.
 Would they care about genetic pollution, when they today often don’t care about pollution?

-Project made in the project “Biosynthetic Design” at the Interactive Institute.
+Produced as part of “Biosynthetic Design” at the Interactive Institute.

 Sound design and synthesis engine created in collaboration with composer Jonas Thunberg.